fossabot/everpl/docs/source/developer/generic_thing_types.rst

 :capabilities: "has_temperature"

-Temperature Sensor represents simple thermometers, temperature sensors which displays the current temperature of controlled object: in-room air temperature, outside temperature, temperature of a human body, etc.
+Temperature Sensor represents simple thermometers, temperature sensors which displays the current temperature of a controlled object: in-room air temperature, outside temperature, temperature of a human body, etc.
 If your device implements some features in addition to measuring of temperature - please, consider some other base types for your device.